 RIBA East provides a network for small and emerging practices and sole practitioners

-The RIBA East New and Emerging Practice Network, affectionately known as "newbies," held its first online meeting in early July 2020 and has continued to gain momentum.
+The RIBA East Small and Emerging Practice Network, affectionately known as "newbies," held its first online meeting in early July 2020 and has continued to gain momentum.
 The network was set up in response to requests from small or emerging practices, often sole practitioners, for a friendly and supportive forum where those with less experience and opportunities to network might meet to share thoughts and experiences.

 The group is facilitated by RIBA East and is jointly chaired by Sasha Edmonds, Director of Liv Architects in Norfolk, and Luke Butcher, Director of Butcher Bayley Architects (BBA) in Cambridgeshire, and Liz King, Liv Architects in Norfolk.
 All are proactive, enthusiastic hosts who, as directors of emerging practices themselves, provide great ideas for presentation, knowledge sharing and discussion.
 Sasha has also set up a Facebook group for the newbies community where members can get in touch with each other quickly and directly.

 Sasha Edmonds commented:

 “We have been delighted to find that those who are working alone or are very new in practice in our region are jumping at the chance to get involved in a regular peer to peer networking group, to give new business owners the opportunity to benefit from the experience of others and share thoughts and tips.
 The fact that the monthly meetings are run online has only served to help the reach of the group, especially those working around childcare and in remote locations, and I’m pleased to be able to help guide the content as well as learning a lot myself.”